getherbie/herbie/website/site/pages/2-doc/3-contents/2-page-properties.md

 # Page Properties

-Any file that contains a page properties block as known as front matter is considered a valid page by Herbie CMS.
+Any file that contains a page properties block as known as front matter is considered a valid page by Herbie.
 The page properties block must be at the beginning of the file.
 There must be valid YAML between two lines of three hyphens.
 This sounds a bit complicated, but it is quite simple.